rbleattler/mdop-docs/mdop/app-v/appv-planning-for-sequencer-and-client-deployment.md

 ---
-title: Planning for the App-V Sequencer and Client Deployment (Windows 10/11)
+title: Planning for the App-V in Windows sequencer and client deployment
-description: Learn what you need to do to plan for the App-V Sequencer and Client deployment, and where to find additional information about the deployment process.
+description: Learn what you need to do to plan for the App-V in Windows sequencer and client deployment, and where to find additional information about the deployment process.
 author: aczechowski
 ms.date: 04/18/2018
 ---

-# Planning for the App-V Sequencer and Client Deployment
+# Planning for the App-V in Windows sequencer and client deployment

 [!INCLUDE [Applies to Windows client versions](../includes/applies-to-windows-client-versions.md)]